uphg/unfunt/docs/docs/structure.md

 #### `isEmpty()`

-Checks if the MapQueue is empty.
+Checks if the QueueMap is empty.

 **Returns:** *(boolean)*: Returns true if empty, false otherwise

 #### `delete(key)`

-Deletes a key-value pair from the MapQueue.
+Deletes a key-value pair from the QueueMap.

 **Arguments:**
 1. `key` *(any)*: The key to delete